leonmezu1/Bot-Capstone/README.md

 - ### **UPDATE**

-  - The Slack APP and the Wolfram APP API token creation is explained in detail in the [Useful information](documentation/Useful%20Information.md) section, you are welcome to give it a look if further explanation is needed
+  - The Slack APP and the Wolfram APP API token creation is explained in detail in the [Useful information](documentation/Useful%20Information.md) section, you are welcome to give it a look if further explanation is needed.

    ![Step1](img/Create1.png)